Mouna

 Where Mouna Sits in Palma's Dining Tier

 Palma's restaurant scene has diversified considerably over the past five years, with new openings that place the city's gastronomy alongside comparable Spanish coastal cities.
 The competition is sharpest in the mid-to-upper price band, where venues like Andana operate with strong local followings and serious kitchen credentials.
 Mouna's niche within that tier is defined by its focus: in a city where most celebrated tables still anchor their identity in seafood or meat-led Mallorcan traditions, a pure plant kitchen with external recognition from a specialist European body occupies a distinct position.
 It is not competing directly with the traditional cuina mallorquina tables, nor with the high-volume resort dining that still shapes much of the island's hospitality economy.
-Its peer set is tighter and more specifically drawn.
+Its comparable set is tighter and more specifically drawn.

 For comparison outside the island, the pure plant approach at this level of quality and recognition mirrors what has emerged in other Spanish coastal cities.
 Quique Dacosta in Dénia has long treated the land-sea relationship as a serious culinary proposition.
 Aponiente in El Puerto de Santa María has reframed the coastal pantry entirely.
 These are larger-scale, higher-profile operations, but they share with Mouna a refusal to treat vegetables and seasonal produce as secondary material.
 The Spanish kitchen's increasing international standing, seen also in the sustained reputations of Arzak in San Sebastián and Martin Berasategui in Lasarte-Oria, has created space for specialist approaches to gain recognition on their own terms rather than having to justify themselves against meat-centred benchmarks.